Date Published: 1st September 2020

 The website offers many PDF (portable document format) files and Microsoft Word files which users can download.
 Some of these documents provide essential information about the services we provide.
 We aim to make sure all these documents are fully accessible from September 2020, however some documents will require a complete redesign in order to achieve this and will take longer to make accessible.
 Some of the older files that do not do not provide essential information about our services won’t be made accessible.

-We will not attempt to make the AQ Magazine PDF document accessible as this is a student publication which is primarily a printed publication.
+We will not attempt to make the AQ Magazine PDF document accessible as this is a student produced publication which is primarily distributed in print format.
 It doesn’t offer essential information about our services.

 What we’re doing to improve accessibility

 We are currently in the process of training staff to ensure that all new content meets the accessibility guidelines.
 We also plan to tackle some of the issues that cause the website not to meet all the WCAG guidelines.

 The college plans to completely redevelop the website in the 2024 academic year.
 The new site will ensure that all parts are of the website fully meet the WCAG 2.0 AA standards.

 This statement was prepared on 1st September 2020.
 It was last reviewed on 19th April 2023.